lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 As described in {{sect-5.1.3.4}}, any party in a PKI management operation may wish to use a KEM key pair for message protection.
 Below possible cases are described.

+For any PKI management operation started by a PKI entity with any type of request message, the following message flows describe the use of a KEM key.
+There are two cases to distinguish, namely whether the PKI entity or the PKI management entity owns a KEM key pair.
+If both sides own KEM key pairs, the flows need to be combined such that for each direction a shared secret key is established.

 In the following message flows Alice indicates the PKI entity that uses a KEM key pair for message authentication and Bob provides the KEM ciphertext using Alice's public KEM key, as described in {{sect-5.1.3.4}}.

 Message Flow when the PKI entity has a KEM key pair and certificate: